Explore our healthy living programs

 When people are in need, emergency assistance with food and necessities coupled with education and skill development improves their ability to overcome life’s challenges.

-The Food Pantry opened in September 2011 and provides low-income families with food twice a month.
+The Food Pantry opened in September 2011 and provides low-income families with food once a month, and is open weekly for emergency assistance.
 Naturally grown foods from the Community Center Garden are also provided to supplement canned and packaged foods.

 Clarkston Community Center is also proud to offer a wide range of classes for all walks of life.
 Don't miss the opportunity to share in our weekly and special events.